ishwagakill/Sigma/README.txt

 6.)
 The game should start

 If you don't know how to change directories go find out.
-It is similar to Windows so just try to figure out by looking at those directions.